jwchoi9303/conda-keeper/README.md

 # conda-keeper
 A custom shell script to invoke / restrict the conda command.
-[intented to make ROS and anaconda together]
+[intented to make ROS and anaconda work together well.]

 You may want to change the ANACONDA_PATH in conda-keeper.sh to your local path to anaconda binaries.